This information will help you learn about microvascular reconstruction surgery using free tissue transfer and how to care for yourself after it.

 - The tracheostomy tube is usually removed 7 to 10 days after your surgery.

-- Your surgeon may insert a feeding tube through your nose into your stomach.
-This will help you receive the right amount of nutrients.
+- Your surgeon may place a feeding tube through your nose into your stomach.
+This will help you get the nutrients you need.

-- The tube will stay in until the swelling from your surgery goes down.
+- The tube will stay in until your swelling goes down.

-- You will receive high-protein liquid feedings and your medication through this tube.
+- You’ll get high-protein liquid feedings and your medication through this tube.

-- You may be told to sleep without pillows and with your head elevated.
-This is to prevent further swelling.
+- You may need to sleep without pillows and with your head elevated while you’re in the hospital.
+You can keep your head elevated by raising your bed up and down with a remote.
+This is to prevent swelling.
 Your surgeon will tell you how long you must sleep this way.

-- You must keep your arm or leg elevated at all times.
+- You’ll need to keep your arm or leg elevated.
 Your surgeon or nurse will tell you when you can stop.

 - You may get a cast, splint, or sling to prevent the surgical site from moving.
 It’s usually removed or changed 5 to 7 days after your surgery.

-- You may have some limitations on your physical activities.
+- You may have some limits on your physical activities.
 Your surgeon or nurse will discuss this with you.

 - A physical therapist (PT) will work with you while you’re in the hospital to make sure you’re safe and strong enough to go home.

-- You may have a loose surgical binder put on you in the operating room to hold your dressings in place.
+- You may have a loose surgical binder put on you in the operating room.
+This will hold your dressings in place.

 - You may be placed on a bed that has a special air mattress.
 This prevents direct pressure on the surgical sites and incision.